irenedepacina/UFOs/README.md

 One drawback of this new design is the data.
 The filters would be most effective with a larger dataset.
 This can be done by selecting data of UFO sightings spanning over several years and includes countries outside the US.

 Recommendations:
-- to include a filter that indicates the time the UFO was sighted.
+- Include a filter that indicates the time the UFO was sighted.
 This would deem advantageous in the future as data can show which time of day UFO's tend to appear.
-- a Clear filter to make the create a user-friendly experience for those using the webpage.
+- Include a Clear filter to make the create a user-friendly experience for those using the webpage.
 Right now, the user would have to manually delete each filter input but a clear filter could delete all the search items are the same time.